dujanhung/evtsbx-api-doc/json/block.md

 <code>String</code>
 </td></tr></table>

+change collider type.

-collider. look up this enum.
+look up this enum.

+> [WARNING]
+> this entry may be changed in the future.

 ___